Omegapoint-Norge-Academy/secure-by-design/SalesClient/README.md

     List<KeyValuePair<string, string>> Claims);
 ```

-Create a user controller with the current endpoint:
+Then, create a controller named `UserController` in the `Controllers`-folder with the following endpoint:

-**client/user:** This endpoint should be a http get, and accept no parameters.
+**client/user:** This endpoint should be an HTTP GET, and accept no parameters.
 It should return a `UserInfo` record. `UserInfo` should be populated with data from the `UserPrincipal`.
 The `UserPrincipal` can be accessed with the property `User` from the `ControllerBase`.
 This object contains authentication states and all claims.
 When adding claims to `UserInfo`, make sure to only add the claims we need.
 We do not want to expose all claims for security reasons.
 For now, expose only the claim named `name`.

 <details>
 <summary><b>Spoiler (Full code)</b></summary>